Tanetha Grosland, PhD

 Transatlantic Outreach Program, Germany

 Fulbright Memorial Fund, Japan

-Horsford, S.D. & Grosland, T.J. (in press).
+Horsford, S.D. & Grosland, T.J.
+(2013).
 Badges of inferiority: The racialization of achievement in US education.
 In (forthcoming) M. Lynn & A. Dixon (Eds).
 Handbook of Critical Race Theory in Education.
 New York: Routledge Press.

 Poekert, P., Castaneda, M., Diaz, R., Boynton, S., Grosland, T.J., Spillman, C. (2011).
 Professor in residence: A new paradigm for teacher education in the 21st century.
 Educational Leadership.

 Grosland, T.J.
 (2011).
 A truth and reconciliation commission for educators in the United States?
 Making the case using South African educators as an example.
 Sociation Today (Special Issue on Human Capital), 9(1). http://www.ncsociology.org/sociationtoday/v91/outline17.htm